FaaS, Functions and Serverless... Déjà vu?

 Similar to microservices, Functions as a Service and Serverless Computing are cool ideas with some obvious utility and some less obvious drawbacks.
 Suffice it to say that serverless does not solve all problems for all situations any more than microservices, client server or monolithic applications do.

-Interestingly, for many greybeards who have mainframe experience, FaaS and Serverless look and act almost exactly like mainframe load modules of decades past.
+Interestingly, for many greybeards and greyheads who have mainframe experience, FaaS and Serverless look and act almost exactly like mainframe load modules of decades past.
 It is a proven solution.

 If you look on various sites such as the AWS Lambda site you will see common uses for functions in the following realms:

 State change engines (Like Docket Based Choreography incidentally)

 Real-time file processing (file watchers, etc.)

 Filtering (including anti corruption layers possibly)